Applying Gromov's Amenable Localization to Geodesic Flows: Introduction

-In fact, $\d_1^+(SM)$ is diffeomorphic to $\d_1^-(SM)$, the smooth topological types of both domains being $g$-independent.
-We stress that, with few exceptions, $C_{v^g}$ is a fundamentally discontinuous map!
-It turns out that $C_{v^g}$ allows for a reconstruction of the \emph{stratified} topological type of $SM$ (see Theorem 3.3 from \cite{K7}).
-This reconstruction is an instance of a more general phenomenon, which we call ``Holographic Principle" (see Theorem 3.1 from \cite{K5}).
-By applying the Holographic Principle to the geodesic flows, we prove in Theorem \ref{th11.16a} that it is possible to reconstruct the localized Poincar\'{e} Duality operators from the scattering map $C_{v^g}$.
+It turns out that $C_{v^g}$ allows for a reconstruction of the ${\mathbf\Omega}^\bullet_{'\langle 2n-2]}$-\emph{stratified} topological type of $SM$ (see Theorem 3.3 from \cite{K5}).
+This reconstruction is an instance of a more general phenomenon, which we call ``The Holographic Principle" (see Theorem 3.1 from \cite{K4} and \cite{K6}).
+By applying the Holographic Principle to the geodesic flows, in Theorem \ref{th11.16a} below, we prove that it is possible to reconstruct the localized Poincar\'{e} Duality operators from the geodesic scattering map $C_{v^g}$.